|région: Grand Est|

 |département: 67, Bas-Rhin|

-Wissembourg is situated at an elevation of 160 m on the little River Lauter close to the border between France and Germany, in the extreme north of the Alsace région, approximately 60 km north of Strasbourg.
+Wissembourg is situated at an elevation of 160 m on the little River Lauter close to the border between France and Germany, in the extreme north-east of the région Alsace-Champagne-Ardenne-Lorraine, approximately 60 km north of Strasbourg.
 Wissembourg is a sous-préfecture of the Bas-Rhin département.
 The name Wissembourg is the Francosized version of the German name Weißenburg, meaning "white castle".
 The municipality has a population of about 8,200 (1999).

 The Benedictine abbey around which the town has grown was founded in the 7th century, perhaps under the patronage of Dagobert I, king of Austrasia, king of all the Franks, and king of Neustria and Burgundy.
 The abbey was supported by vast territories.
 The town was fortified in the 13th century.
 In 1354 king Charles IV made it one of the grouping of ten towns called the Decapolis (Colmar, Haguenau / Hagenau, Kaysersberg, Landau in der Pfalz (since 1521), Mulhouse / Mülhausen (until 1515), Munster / Münster im Elsass, Obernai / Oberehnheim, Rosheim, Sélestat / Schlettstadt, Turckheim / Türkheim, Wissembourg / Weißenburg). that survived annexation by France under Louis XIV in 1678 and that was extinguished with the French Revolution.
 In 1677 a great fire destroyed many houses and the Hôtel de Ville; its replacement dates from 1741–1752.
 Many early structures were spared: the Maison du Sel (1448), under its Alsatian pitched roof was the first hospital of the town.
 There are many 15th and 16th-century half-timbered houses, and parts of the walls and gateways of the town.
 The Maison de Stanislas was the retreat of Stanisłas Leszczyński, ex-king of Poland, from 1719 to 1725, when the formal request arrived, April 3, 1725 asking for the hand of his daughter in marriage to Louis XV.